Mataasnakahoy: Tourism

 Several resorts operate in different barangays and the town is starting to be known for these resorts.
 Shercon Resort, the first one which ventured in this line of business, is located in Barangay San Sebastian.
-Subsequently, El Madero in Barangay II and Galilee Place (Barangay San Sebastian) and La Virginia in Barangay Manggahan started operation.
+Subsequently, El Madero in Barangay II and Galilee Place (Barangay San Sebastian), La Virginia in Barangay Manggahan started operation, Eco Hotel and Honey Bee Farm at Barangay Bayorbor before the arc of Barangay Nangkaan.

 Fiesta and religious celebrations

 Mataasnakahoy celebrates its town fiesta every January 3.
 The series of activities leading to the celebration starts several days before the actual fiesta and this would consist of sporting events, singing contests, street dancing competitions and the likes.
 The actual feast would be observed with food (not to mention, alcoholic drinks) in almost every household.
 The celebration is almost a sort of annual reunion among relatives and friends.
 Marching bands, usually hired or sponsored by the barangay officials, go all over the town with their music adding to the already reverberating songs and sounds from rented videoke machines of some households.
 The celebration is usually concluded by a variety show in the town plaza with invited performers and popular names in the show business and this would usually last till early morning of the next day.

 The town also celebrates various religious feasts with mass and processions.
 The Holy Week (week before Easter Sunday) is observed solemnly by the townsfolks.
 Religious families usually sponsor a "pabasa" which relates the passion of the Christ in hymns (in agonizing and melodramatic tempo) usually with loudspeakers.
 Several processions are also conducted within this week.
 Easter Sunday concludes this celebration.

 All Saint's Day (November 1) is observed by throngs of people going to cemetery to visit the burial site of the departed relatives.
 Flowers, candles and prayers are brought to each burial site by the living relatives who are sometimes even coming from far places.

 The feast of Our Lady of Immaculate Conception (December 8), the town's patron saint, is also a well observed celebration.
 There is usually a mass and a procession around town with elaborate fireworks.
 There will also be food in the church for the religious and the parishioners.

 As is everywhere in the Philippines, the town celebrates a very long Christmas Season.
 This starts with the elaborate Christmas decorations being displayed as early as November 2 and lasting until early January.
 There will be lanterns, posters, Santa Claus, Christmas trees, Christmas lights and any decor imaginable helping to boost the festive atmosphere.
 On Christmas Day (December 25), kids will be going around asking for their godparents' and relatives' blessings which can also be interpreted as asking for Christmas gifts.